Beczheng/flask_5_tailwind/README.md

 - Under the nagivation bar, click `security + networking`.
 Then, click `front door and CDN`.
 Under service type, click the `Azure CDN` option.
 Next, create a profile name and endpoint name.
 Lastly, change the query string caching behavior to `ignore query string` and click `create`.
 - Go back to the home page and click on the new storage account.
 Then, click `upload`.
 Upload a video that is less than 60 seconds and select a and existing container.
 Lastly, click `upload`.
 - Go back to the home page and click on the new storage account.
 Under the navigation bar, click `containers`.
 Then, click on your new container.
 Next, click on the content.
 Lastly, copy the URL link.
 - Go back to the home page and click on the Front Door and CDN profle.
 Click on the hostname.
 Click on the endpoint hostname.
-For the URL link, copy everything after .net and combine it with your new hostname.
+For the URL link (from the container), copy everything after .net and combine it with the hostname.
 Now, keep the new link.

 ### Flask App With Tailwind CSS
 -